 Less easily accessible other national parks include the one around Lake Raznas in Latgale (a region famous for its numerous lakes) as well as Slītere National Park near Kolka Peninsula that is the end of Western Latvia.
 In addition to forests (where beasts live), it boasts a unique indigenous Liv culture.

 As the nation was reborn, numerous Latvian writers and poets surfaced who would be writing in Latvian.
-Some of them became key pillars for Latvian nation and its independence, others have collaborated with various occupational authorities.
+Some of them became key pillars for the Latvian nation and its independence, while others have collaborated with various occupational authorities.